 Some chemotherapy medicines can be taken orally (by mouth), but some need to be given directly into a vein (intravenously).

 Chemotherapy also attacks normal, healthy cells, which is why this type of treatment can have many side effects.
+The side effects can vary depending on which type of chemotherapy is used.
 The most common side effects include:

 - mouth sores